Shivamkanse2104/Infosys-milestone/README.md

 This is Shivam, my work is ppt and presentation i think. poobesh can you tell me the topic and points like what we are using, why and everything in detail that i need to put in the ppt so i can make it look clear and proper for the presentation

 Shivam is it possible for u to do preprocessing.because I have important exam that the only reason I am asking for help.

+this is poobesh. shivam  the topics are data collection => preprocess =>  Named Entity Recognition => relation extraction => semantic graphs..
+I that's all. we want to do it and also i had taken the screen shot of ppt, which sir has shown and explain in the class... if you want can i share that screenshot pdf

+this is poobesh, tejaswi sir told that the data set contain 100+ or 200+ sentance in it ..
+I think so